Aviation Financing & Leasing | India

 In the event an aircraft has been detained by any authority for the non-payment of dues by the operator, the owner of the aircraft may be required to seek relief from the courts.
 There have been numerous instances where the courts have held that the aforementioned liens are to be borne by the operator and their failure to pay cannot result in the detention of the aircraft.

 In addition, Indian laws permit the central government to empower any authority to detain an aircraft if such detention is necessary to secure compliance with a domestic legislation or when such detention is necessary to prevent a contravention of any such legislation or to implement any order made by any court.
-For instance, the Airport Authority of India has been authorised to detain an aircraft until all fees owed to it by the operator have been paid.
+For instance, the Airport Authority of India has been authorized to detain an aircraft until all fees owed to it by the operator have been paid.

 In addition, the central government has the power to give directions to detain or requisition either foreign-owned or locally owned aircraft in the interest of public safety and security.
 There is no statutory requirement for the central government to compensate the affected parties.
 However, as India has entered to bilateral investment agreements with several countries, a foreign investor could resort to legal protection accorded under such agreements, against the government of India for any discriminatory treatment and claim adequate compensation for any such detention or expropriation.